These homemade whole wheat crackers are essentially a copycat Wheat Thins recipe. Perfect with salsa, hummus, cheese, and more!

-How to make whole wheat crackers
+How to make whole wheat crackers: step by step

-These homemade crackers require a little extra TLC, but the final product is well worth the effort!
-To make these whole wheat crackers, you’ll need to mix together whole wheat flour, kosher salt, and paprika.
-Then cut in a little honey, cold butter, and water and mix until a ball forms.
+These homemade crackers require a little time and effort, but the final product is well worth the effort!
+To make these whole wheat crackers, you’ll need to to do the following (or jump to the recipe):

-Roll the cracker dough over a floured surface and cut into squares.
+- Step 2: Roll the cracker dough over a floured surface and cut into squares using a pizza cutter.
 At this point, you can top the whole wheat crackers with whatever you want!
 Salt, pepper, and spice blends all work nicely.
-The homemade crackers will need to bake for just 7 to 10 minutes, and you’ll want to watch them closely since some batches may cook quicker than others.

-How to store homemade crackers
+Storing homemade crackers

 Let the whole wheat crackers cool completely on your countertop before storing them in an airtight container.
 They should last up to 2 weeks if stored properly, although ours disappeared long before then!
 Because of their longer shelf life, you can make these crackers well in advance if you know you have friends coming over soon for a movie night or dinner.

-- Simple Stovetop Popcorn
+- Make Stovetop Popcorn or Homemade Hummus.

-- Healthy Banana Bread Muffins
+- Bake up some Healthy Banana Muffins.

 These whole wheat crackers are vegetarian.

-PrintWhole Wheat Crackers
+Whole Wheat Crackers

 - Prep Time: 20 minutes